dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 For the no implementation error, implement the PrintTrait to run sozo test successfully.
 For the not dropped error, add the Drop trait.
 Address other errors by adding derives or implementing them on a case-by-case basis.

-## Before you move on
+## Add more components

-Add more components so we can use them in the next chapter when creating systems.
+Before you move on, add more components so we can use them in the next chapter when creating systems.

 ### Requirements